SherG/cool-iron/blog/ai-content-developments.md

 You have to upgrade to ChatGPT Plus ($20/month) to gain access to the marketplace.
 We've tried out plenty of the content/marketing plugins.
 In our view, they're nearly all (except for maybe 1 or 2) disappointing and useless.

 We found one that does a good job of creating social media blurbs if you feed it a prompt like this:
-"Create a short social media blurb to promote an article about (topic). . ."
+"Create a short social media blurb to promote an article about (topic)."
 It will return a lively blurb with relevant emojis and hashtags.

 But if you <em>refine</em> your prompt ("add relevant emojis and hashtags"), and skip the plugin, you'll get the same result.